hgschmie/factorio-ltn-train-info/README.md

 ![image1](https://github.com/hgschmie/factorio-ltn-train-info/raw/main/portal/img-3.png)

-For a requester station, LTN will only ever output the expected cargo in the train after the unload operation is complete.
+For a requesting stop, LTN will only ever output the expected cargo in the train after the unload operation is complete.
 The actual delivery information is only available through the LTN Train Info combinator.

 ## Signal reference

+- Virtual Signal 'S' - Stop ID that provided the information
 - Virtual Signal 'T' - Train ID for the train that runs the current delivery
-- Virtual Signal 'P' - 1 if a connected station is the provider for the delivery
+- Virtual Signal 'P' - 1 if a connected stop is the provider for the delivery
-- Virtual Signal 'R' - 1 if a connected station is the requester for the delivery
+- Virtual Signal 'R' - 1 if a connected stop is the requester for the delivery
-- Virtual Signal 'D' - All item quantities and stack sizes are divided by this factor (1..20)
+- Virtual Signal 'D' - All item quantities and stack sizes are divided by this factor (1..31)

 ## Credits/Acknowledgements